pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 [peewee](http://docs.peewee-orm.com/en/latest/) is a popular ORM framework for Python.
 To get all dependencies in your application, you can use the `pip install peewee==3.15.4` command.
 It is recommended to use peewee 3.15.4 or later versions.

-For an example of using peewee to build a TiDB application, see [Build a simple CRUD app with TiDB and peewee](/develop/dev-guide-sample-application-python-peewee.md#step-2-get-the-code).
+For an example of using peewee to build a TiDB application, see [Connect to TiDB with peewee](/develop/dev-guide-sample-application-python-peewee.md#step-2-get-the-code).

 </div>
 </SimpleTab>